ESPresense/ESPresense/README.md

 binary_sensor:

-# One entry per sensor node to understand when the device is online/offline
+# One entry per sensor node to understand when the device is online/offline and see device metadata such as IP address and settings values
   - platform: mqtt
     name: ESP32 Room Presence
     state_topic: "presence_nodes/esp32"
+    json_attributes_topic: "presence_nodes/esp32/tele"
     payload_on: "CONNECTED"
     payload_off: "DISCONNECTED"
     device_class: connectivity